700 Series Shinkansen: 16-car C sets

-These units were ordered by JR Central for use on Tokyo to Hakata Nozomi services, displacing the 300 series trains previously used on these services.
+These units were ordered by JR Central for use on Tokyo to Hakata Nozomi services, allowing the 300 series trains to displace the 100 series trains on Hikari services which intern replaced the 0 series trains on Kodama services.
 Interior layout and accommodation is similar to that of the 300 series trains, with three Green class (first class) vehicles, and the same 104 cm seat pitch in standard class, and 116 cm in Green class.
 The central gangways were widened by 3 cm to 60 cm, and ceilings were raised by 65 mm to 2.2 m.
 The refreshment counters of the 300 and 500 series trains were discontinued and replaced by vending machines selling drinks, located in cars 3, 7, 11, and 15.

 Specifications permit 285 km/h running on the Sanyo Shinkansen with speed restricted to 270 km/h on the Tokaido Shinkansen between Tokyo and Shin-Osaka.
 The initial batch ordered by JR Central consisted of 17 units, with the first 4 units delivered in time for introduction on three daily return Nozomi services from March 1999.
 Services featuring 700 series stock were increased to five daily from July 1999, and further increased from October 1999.
 With continuing deliveries, 700 series trains were also introduced on Tōkaidō Shinkansen Hikari services from late 2000.

 Set numbers C25 onwards introduced from May 2001 incorporate minor interior design improvements, including power outlets at the ends of cars for PC users, and hand-grabs on the edge of aisle seats.
 An order for an additional batch of six units was placed by JR Central in December 2003, with delivery scheduled for the end of 2004.
 These sets (C55 to C60) provided additional capacity for services connected with the Aichi Expo in 2005.